eafit-apolo/apolo-users/docs/source/software/managementsoftware/slurm/fairshare.rst

 ¿How do I configure Slurm Fair Shares?
 --------------------------------------

-SLURM Fair Sharing can be configured using the sacctmgr tool.
+Slurm Fair Sharing can be configured using the sacctmgr tool.
 The following example illustrates how 50% Fair Sharing between two Users, User1 and User2, can be configured.

 #.
 The Fairshare of the parent account must be modified.
 		.. code-block:: bash